jakekohlhepp/academic-kickstart/content/publication/organizations/index.md

 publication_types = ["3"]

 # Publication name and optional abbreviated version.
-publication = "Job Market Paper" publication_short = ""
+publication = "R&R at *The Journal of Political Economy*" publication_short = ""

 # Abstract and optional shortened version.